Medicare is a complex government program with a lot of rules that are very important to understand:

-If you are newly eligible for Medicare because you turned 65 you might sign up for a Medicare Advantage Plan and/or a Medicare Prescription Drug Plan.
-You can enroll in Medicare during the 7-month period that starts 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.
+If you are newly eligible for Medicare because you turned 65, you can use your Initial Enrollment Period (IEP/ICEP) toenroll in a Medicare plan during the 7-month period that starts 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.
 Your coverage will begin the first day of the month after you ask to join a plan.
+All plans must accept you without asking health questions, ecxept in the case of end stage renal disease, because there is a special program for people that have been diagnosed or being treated for ESRD.
 If you join during one of the 3 months before you turn 65, your coverage will begin the first day of the month you turn 65.

 Private-Fee-For-Service (PFFS) Plans with no network restrictions are available -- see any health provider that accepts Medicare and accepts the plans terms and conditions of payment.

 No health questions asked.
 All Medicare beneficiaries, including people on Medicare due to a disability, are guaranteed acceptance regardless of health conditions (except End Stage Renal Disease).
 "Special Needs Plans" with lower or no out-of-pocket costs may be available for you as a "Dual Eligible" -- people enrolled in both Medicare & Medicaid or if you have certain chronic illnesses.

 To keep reading about Medicare go to our Medicare Supplement page.